rgreenblatt/ai_alignment_readings/abstractions/abstractions.md

 I thought I would try to push readers away from the trap strongly.

 So, there isn't an obvious way to train a purely deontological AI.
 In fact, we don't even know how to check how if an AI cares about consequences or deontological rules.
 Inner alignment with current machine learning approaches is hard.
 We have no [physics style models][physics] for understanding the eventual intentions of super intelligent AI produced via such a process.
-_(TODO: ecological models?)_
-We don't have solid approaches for inspecting the cognition of deep agents.
-Or a decent understanding of
-what agent cognition will result from a specific training process.
+_(TODO: ecological models?)_ We don't have solid approaches for inspecting the cognition of deep agents.
+Or a decent understanding of what agent cognition will result from a specific training process.
 We don't know why or how deep learning generalizes.
 And it's unclear if techniques will generalize to higher intelligence and capability regimes.
-These issues are a theme for this entire post.
+This is the 'the hard problem of AI cognition' which we'll be referencing throughout the post.
 My current view is that this is a difficult crux of alignment and we'll present only one (dangerous) way to proceed without resolving these issues.
-_(TODO: clean up this word of difficult crux and maybe move earlier)_

 That said, there are obvious ways to train deep neural networks which ensure that they will be purely deontological.
 For instance, consider training a (randomly initialized) model to output the value 1.
-Clearly such an model isn't going to be a consequentialist or even intelligent (unless you think the inductive biases of SGD are *actually* Magic).
+Clearly such an model isn't going to be a consequentialist or even intelligent (unless you think the inductive biases of SGD are _actually_ Magic).
 But, if the task in question might involve modeling consequences, the question of how to use current machine learning approaches to produce intelligent, non-consequentialist agents is considerably tricker.

 In the superintelligent, highly capable regime, what sorts of training and objectives might produce purely deontological agents (as opposed to agents